SachidaPokhrel/Class_Reproducibility/06_IterationsFunctions/06_Inclass_Assignment_IterationsFunctions.md

-**Answer:** While copy pasting the code, it is very cumbersome sometimes and also might cause the copy paste error in the code making it difficult to make it reporducible.
-The function is created to reiterate the same operation over different input values.
+**Answer:** While copy pasting the code, it is very cumbersome sometimes and also might cause the copy paste error in the code making it difficult to make it reproducible.
+The function is created to apply command on the object of interest.
+Iteration help to reiterate the same operation over different input values.
 Creating iteration of the function help us to loop over the same function over and over without causing manual error.

 ### Question 2.